FARC-CN/nrl2730-rust/README.md

 An NRL2730 Server with Rust

 #### Looking for a Go version?
 [Here](https://github.com/FARC-CN/nrl2730-go) it is.
+#### We offer a public server with the Go version program: nrl2730.farc.org.cn

 ```
 This program is used to forward UDP packets between clients, the first 20 bytes of the packet header are